NelKG/nels-yoga/README.md

 </details>

-are some of the screen shots from the wireframe used to create this project.

 ## Features
 The website pages are made up of a clear message to see the type of yoga that is
 practised and what type of classes are offered.

-This section can be used to explain what pages your site is made up of.
+This section is used to explain he pages on the website.
+There are four pages.
+Home Page, Classes Page, Contact Page and Booking Page.

 ### General features on each page